jlrickert/zet/docs/14/README.md

-# Fierce armor kit construction cost calculatation for leveling leather working
+# Fierce armor kit construction cost calculation

+This is for crafting a bunch of fierce armor kits to level up leveling leather working on my evoker ravaire.

-These calcualtions have been caclualted on Fri 09 Dec 2022 07:50:30 PM CST.
+These calculations have been calculated on Fri 09 Dec 2022 07:50:30 PM CST during season 1 of Dragonflight.

 | item                  | cost  | amount | cost  | cost for 5 |
 | --------------------- | ----- | ------ | ----- | ---------- |